Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 - Create a bond with a Bluetooth device

   You can [create a bond](#create-a-bond-with-a-bluetooth-device) with another device retrieved through the discovery process.
-Bonding allows the 2 devices to establish a connection.
+Bonding allows the two devices to establish a connection.

 - Connect to and exchange data with a Bluetooth device